oronymzy/tips/docs/glossry.md

 : mass noun
 : The ability to run a program for any purpose and to study, change, and distribute it and any adapted versions.[^programmaticalfreedomdef-note1] This ability can be explained in more detail with **four freedoms** that specify the actions that can be taken on or with a program.
 The first action that can be performed (or **freedom zero**) is to run a program as one wishes, for any purpose.
 The second action that can be performed (or **freedom one**) is to study how a program works and change it to do one's computing as one wishes.
 The third action that can be performed (or **freedom two**) is to redistribute copies of a program.
 The fourth action that can be performed (or **freedom three**) is to distribute copies of a program one has changed.
 Freedoms one and three require the program's [source code](https://en.wikipedia.org/wiki/Source_code) to be available.[^programmaticalfreedomdef-note2] Taken together, freedoms zero, one, and three make [forking](https://en.wikipedia.org/wiki/Fork_(software_development)) possible.

+**refresh** {: #refreshdef }
+: verb
+: To retrieve data from a storage medium and place it into into computer memory, replacing previously-retrieved data from the same storage medium.[^refreshdef-note1]

 **relational expression** {: #relationalexpressiondef }
 : count noun
 : An [expression](#expressiondef) created using a [relational operator](#relationaloperatordef), also called a **condition**.[^relationalexpressiondef-note1]